top of page

 I love birds.

-Almost everyone I have ever confronted over ethical issues has responded by saying 'but I love birds'.
-I have no doubt that they do believe that they love birds.
-The problem is that they are unable to separate the warm fuzzy feelings associated with their bird photography, which are inextricably linked with the praise they get when they get a good image of the bird, from a genuine, dispassionate respect and concern for the bird itself.
+Nearly everyone I've confronted about ethical issues has replied with, 'but I love birds.'
+I'm sure they truly believe they love birds.
+The issue is that they can't distinguish the warm, fuzzy feelings tied to their bird photography, which are closely linked to the praise received for capturing a great image, from a genuine, unbiased respect and concern for the bird itself.

-Loving 'birds' includes respecting the right of the living individual in front of you, to live free of deliberate (and unnecessary) interference or harassment.
+Truly loving 'birds' means respecting the right of the living creature in front of you to exist without deliberate (and unnecessary) interference or harassment.

-If they were no longer able to photograph the bird or another animal (or tell others about it), would people still pursue them with the same passion just to observe them?
+If they could no longer photograph the bird or another animal (or share it with others), would they still pursue them with the same passion just to observe them?

-When it comes to the worst ethical offenders, one only has to look at the content of their social media accounts or website to see that they have a pre-occupation with their photography, not with the welfare of the subject, or indeed its conservation.
+Regarding the worst ethical violators, one only needs to examine the content of their social media accounts or website to see that they are fixated on their photography, rather than the welfare of the subject or its conservation.

 South African wildlife photographer and safari guide Isak Pretorius attributes a false sense of accomplishment from social media posts and “the idea of instant fame without putting in the hard work,” as contributing factors to unethical behaviors in photographing wildlife.
 “Instagram and Facebook are great tools for bragging about your photos, building a portfolio to get your name out there, and enjoying the attention that spectacular photos bring,” he says: Ethics of Wildlife Photography.